Copyright © 2013 Trumpet Ministries, Inc. All Rights Reserved.

 Love for the world, trust in the world, dependence on the world for survival and pleasure, are not of God.

 Do not love the world or anything in the world.
-If anyone loves the world, love for the Father is not in them.
-For everything in the world—the lust of the flesh, the lust of the eyes, and the pride of life—comes not from the Father but from the world.
-The world and its desires pass away, but whoever does the will of God lives forever.
+If anyone loves the world, love for the Father is not in him.
+For everything in the world—the cravings of sinful man, the lust of his eyes, and the boasting of what he has and does—comes not from the Father but from the world.
+The world and its desires pass away, but the man who does the will of God lives forever.
 (I John 2:15-17)

 The world spirit is of Antichrist.
 Christians are expecting that the Antichrist soon will appear.
 The Antichrist spirit already pervades America because we are so materialistic.
 The philosophy of Democracy invites the self-centeredness that is characteristic of the Antichrist spirit.